KonstantKuz/IProgressBar-EventBased-/README.md

 # **Usage examples**

-Lets imagine we need a simple progress bar to handle 'health' of the tree we need to cut off We need to create new empty script that inherits from SceneLineProgressBar with itself as generic argument
+<p>Lets imagine we need a simple progress bar to handle 'health' of the tree we need to cut off
+<p>We need to create new empty script that inherits from SceneLineProgressBar
+<p>with itself as generic argument
 ```C#
 public class HealthExampleTreeProgressBar : SceneLineProgressBar<HealthExampleTreeProgressBar>
 {
 }
 ```

-Add this script to your progress bar and fill all properties All properties have tooltips for best understanding what they representing Next we create our tree to handle his 'health' using  our new progress bar
+<p>Add this script to your progress bar and fill all properties
+<p>All properties have tooltips for best understanding what they representing
+<p>Next we create our tree to handle his 'health' using  our new progress bar

 ```C#
 public class ExampleTree